2 / 14

 Using the Criteria as Your Blueprint

-Most students write their essay and hope it hits the marks.
+Most students write their essay and then hope it hits the marks.
 That's gambling, not strategy.
 Don't be most students.

 If the IB gives you a crystal clear rubric, craft your EE so it's easy for the examiner to give you high marks.
 Don't make them search for evidence.
 Put it right in front of them.